soblenes32/LSM9DS1-Pi4j-Driver/README.md

 # LSM9DS1 Pi4j Driver

-A java driver to poll the Sparkfun LSM9DS1 IMU breakout board.
-The LSM9DS1 is an 9-DoF IMU chipset that is sold on a breakout board by Sparkfun.
-This project is a driver to be used in conjunction with the pi4j framework, designed to provide an efficient interface to read raw and interpreted IMU polling data from the chip via the I2C bus.
+This package contains a java driver to poll the Sparkfun LSM9DS1 IMU breakout board.
+The LSM9DS1 is an 9-DOF IMU chipset that is available on a breakout board manufactured by Sparkfun.
+This project is a driver to be used in conjunction with the pi4j framework, and is designed to provide an efficient higher-level interface to read raw and interpreted IMU polling data from the chip via the I2C bus.

 ## Getting Started